Class EnhancedRandom

 nextExclusiveDoubleEquidistant

 public double nextExclusiveDoubleEquidistant()Gets a random double between 0.0 and 1.0, exclusive at both ends.
 This can return double values between 1.1102230246251565E-16 and 0.9999999999999999, or 0x1.0p-53 and 0x1.fffffffffffffp-1 in hex notation.
 It cannot return 0 or 1, and its minimum and maximum results are equally distant from 0 and from 1, respectively.
-Many usages may prefernextExclusiveDouble()
+Many usages may prefernextExclusiveDouble(), which is better-distributed if you consider the bit representation of the returned doubles, tends to perform better, and can return doubles that much closer to 0 than this can.

-to get a uniformly-chosen long between 1 and (2 to the 53) - 1, both inclusive, and multiplies it by (2 to the -53).
+The implementation simply usesnextLong(long)to get a uniformly-chosen long between 1 and (2 to the 53) - 1, both inclusive, and multiplies it by (2 to the -53).
 Using larger values than (2 to the 53) would cause issues with the double math.- Returns:

 - a random uniform double between 0 and 1 (both exclusive)